General Information about Hospital Play Specialists in NZ

 Opportunities for professional development:

-The HPSA organises an international biennial conference – which is usually held over 3 days in March/April and runs in alternate years to the Australian conference.
-Typically, this includes a hospital tour and an optional intensive/workshop day prior to the conference starting.
+The HPSAANZ organises an international biennial conference – which is usually held over 2 days in March/April and runs in alternate years to the Australian conference.
+Typically, this includes an optional youth focussed intensive day prior to the conference starting.
 A great opportunity for our NZ based HPS and international colleagues to share new learning, resources or highlight projects.

-Additional professional development may be accessed in regional cluster meetings which provide opportunities for networking and workshops; these are coordinated and organised by individual HPS services.
-Most hospitals also offer access to shared professional development through the DHB, and also through group discussions/presentations such as grand rounds and paediatric updates.
+Most hospitals also offer access to shared professional development through Te Whatu Ora - Health NZ, and also through group discussions/presentations such as grand rounds and paediatric updates.

-Ours is a small profession with less than 80 positions across New Zealand; most of these are in children’s wards in general hospitals around NZ or in one of the two paediatric centres in Auckland (Starship at Auckland City Hospital and Kidzfirst at Middlemore).
+Ours is a small profession with around 100 positions across New Zealand; most of these are in children’s wards in general hospitals around NZ or in one of the two paediatric centres in Auckland (Starship at Auckland City Hospital and Kidzfirst at Middlemore).

 The majority of play services around NZ are also licensed hospital-based early education and care services and as such, can attract funding from the Ministry of Education.
 For this reason, many vacancies will stipulate that applicants hold a relevant early childhood teacher qualification and registration with the Teachers Council.
 All HPS roles will require that applicants complete the Vulnerable Children’s Act/police check clearance process.